vginert/Dexter/README.md

 ```

-To start using the library you just need to call `Dexter` with a valid `Activity`:
+To start using the library you just need to call `Dexter` with a valid `Activity`...

 ```java
 public MyActivity extends Activity {